-Leica M10 versus Leica M8
+Leica M10 vs M8

 The Leica M10 (Typ 3656) and the Leica M8 are two enthusiast cameras that were announced, respectively, in January 2017 and September 2006.
 Both the M10 and the M8 are rangefinder-style mirrorless cameras that are based on a full frame (M10) and an APS-H (M8) sensor.
-The M10 has a resolution of 23.8 megapixel, whereas the M8 provides 10.4 MP.
+The M10 has a resolution of 23.8 megapixels, whereas the M8 provides 10.4 MP.

-Body comparison: Leica M10 vs Leica M8
+Body comparison: Leica M10 vs M8

 In this particular case, the Leica M10 and the Leica M8 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the M8 is markedly lighter (10 percent) than the M10.
 In this context, it is worth noting that neither the M10 nor the M8 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the M10) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (M8).
 You can compare the optics available in the Leica M Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Leica M10»||5.5 in||3.1 in||1.5 in||23.3 oz||210||n||Jan 2017||6,595||Leica M10|